AmeriCorps Individual Placements

 Corpsmembers receive a monthly living stipend and health insurance, and qualify for student loan forbearance.
 Upon completing the program year with 1,700 hours of service, members are eligible for an AmeriCorps post-service education award, which can be used to pay for educational or qualified student loan expenses.

-Applications for 2019 Individual Placement positions are currently open.
+Applications for 2019 Individual Placement positions are currently closed.
 Visit our application page to apply for Corps opportunities!

 Questions regarding applications?
 Contact firstname.lastname@example.org.

 Read about Maria, who served as the Youth Outreach Specialist at the MN DNR.

 Read about Andy, who served as the Parks & Trails Planning Specialist at the MN DNR.

 Read about Shelby, who served as the Education & Outreach Specialist at MJV.